A Little Harmless Fantasy

 »WARNING: this book contains the following: Two sexy men who are hot for each other and the heroine, more Hawaiian scenery, a Dom who thinks he can control everything, two lovers who know he can’t, and scenes that push even Harmless Addicts over the edge.

-Now includes Prelude to a Fantasy.
+Check out the free prequel: Prelude to a Fantasy.

 Reader Interests in